 Residency length can vary within the prescribed program dates.
-All residencies must begin on a Monday and last for a minimum of two weeks up to a maximum of five weeks.
-Musicians wishing to apply for other Banff Musicians in Residence programs (Early Fall, Late Fall) will have to indicate program preference and/or reason for a longer stay at the time of application.
+All residencies must begin on a Monday and last for a minimum of two weeks to a maximum of five weeks.
+Musicians wishing to apply for other Banff Musicians in Residence programs (Early Fall, Late Fall) must indicate their program preference and/or reason for a longer stay at the time of application.

 When applying, choose between staying in a single or a shared bedroom on the Banff Centre campus for the duration of your program.